-This kind of a non-linear behavior of the options is very attractive as they have a potential of giving high amount of gains while restricting the losses to a limited value.
+This kind of a non-linear behavior of the options is very attractive as they have a potential of giving a high amount of gains while restricting the losses to a limited value.
 Options can be used in various combinations, thus generating different kinds of options payoffs.

-Let us first understand the basic payoffs of the options and their underlying assets and in the later part we would go through the different combinations of options & its underlying asset.
+Let us first understand the basic payoffs of the options and their underlying assets and in the later part, we would go through the different combinations of options & its underlying asset.

 |Price||Strike Price||Buy CALL||Buy PUT||Buy Asset||Short (Sell) Asset||Short CALL||Short PUT|

 Different Types of Options Payoffs

 Payoff on a Long Asset

 When an investor is bullish and buys a particular stock and holds it for a term period, he is said to be LONG on the asset.
 As the price moves, the profit/loss also moves in a linear correlation.